daniel-wrench/snap-research-template/README.md

 ## Project Structure
 *Recommended: change based on your specific files.
 For example, you may also want a `models/` or `notebooks/` folder.*

-The project structure distinguishes three kinds of folders:
-- read-only (RO): not edited by either code or researcher
-- human-writeable (HW): edited by the researcher only.
-- project-generated (PG): folders generated when running the code; these folders can be deleted or emptied and will be completely reconstituted as the project is run.

 ```
 .
-├── .gitignore
+├── README.md          <- Overview of the project, how to install and use
-├── LICENSE
+├── LICENSE            <- License for open-source projects
-├── README.md
+│── CITATION.cff       <- Citation file for academic use
+├── .gitignore         <- Files to ignore (e.g., __pycache__, logs, data)
-├── requirements.txt   <- Package requirements needed to execute the code in `scripts/`
+├── requirements.txt   <- Dependencies (if using pip)
-├── data               <- All project data, ignored by git
+├── data               <- Data directory (typically ignored in version control)
-│   ├── processed      <- The final, canonical data sets for modeling.
-(PG)
-│   ├── raw            <- The original, immutable data dump.
-(RO)
+│   ├── raw/           <- Raw input data (DO NOT MODIFY!)
-│   └── temp           <- Intermediate data that has been transformed.
-(PG)
-├── doc                <- Documentation notebook for users (HW)
-│   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)
-│   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW)
+│   └── processed/     <- Processed datasets
-├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG)
+├── outputs            <- Outputs like figures, tables, reports
-│   └── output         <- Other output for the manuscript or reports (PG)
+│   └── figs           <- Plots and figures
-└── src                <- Source code for this project (HW)
+├── src                <- Source code for the project
+│   ├── utils.py       <- Functions used by multiple scripts
+└── scripts            <- Python/R/etc. scripts for for processing and analysing data
+    ├── 01_get_data.py
+    ├── 02_clean_data.py
+    └── 03_analysis.py

 ```